jorgemoralespou/lab-devconfcz24/workshop/content/10-cluster-create.md

 MacOS and Linux, both AMD64 and ARM64, which can be found in [the project's GitHub repository](https://github.com/vmware-tanzu-labs/educates-training-platform/releases)

-To install into an existing Kubernetes cluster the CLI command which needs to be used is:
+To install Educates (and associated services) into an existing Kubernetes cluster the CLI command which needs to be used is:

 ```
-educates admin cluster install
+educates admin platform deploy
 ```

 Before running this command an appropriate configuration file needs to be